codewiz-man/touchpad_mouse/readme.md

     python websocket_server.py
     ```

-4. Open a web browser on your device and enter the server address and port (e.g., `http://192.168.0.1:2023`) to access the touchpad interface.
+4. Open 'client/index.html' in web browser on your mobile phone or install the 'client/app-debug.apk'

 ## Configuration

-You can configure the server settings in the `config.txt` file, including the server IP address and port.
+You can configure the server settings in the `config.json` file, including the server port and sensitivity.

 ## License